Greetings, faithful friends of history and of this blog that likes to reveal the ancient secrets and brilliance of the past!

 In the following catalog I will include all finds that could be described as decorative from a certain point of view.
 All metal components of shields will be included, including decorated shield bosses (undecorated shield bosses are omitted), but also carvings and paintings related to shields belonging to the Scandinavian cultural circle.

-The most common form of metal components are clamps on the edges of shields.
-As suggested, the clamps had the task of holding the leather (e.g. Bj 850) or metal edge (Nes, Laxare, Tuna Alsike 4), but since they often appear in small numbers, we cannot exclude the possibility that they were repairs or methods of attachment edges where the strips of leather ended.
+The most common form of additional metal components are clamps on the edges of shields.
+As suggested, the clamps had the task of holding the leather (e.g. Bj 850) or metal edge (Ness, Laxare, Tuna Alsike 4), but since they often appear in small numbers, we cannot exclude the possibility that they were repairs or methods of attachment edges where the strips of leather ended.
 The clamps are usually iron or copper alloy, a number of clamps especially from Birka are tin plated and the Scar clamp seems to be gilded.
 Some clamps are additionally decorated with edge lines, rows of embossed dots or pits surrounding the rivets.
 There were usually two rivets on the clamps, rarely three.

 Distribution of short metal handles with terminals (blue) and long handles with widened ends (orange).